 - Maria offers color slide power point lectures using images from her design and of gardens visited throughout the US and abroad.

-- Garden clubs and conferences—from Fine Gardening Regional Conference, Blythewood, ELA, Master Gardeners to Sudbury Garden Club have offered her lectures and work- shops.
+- Garden clubs and conferences—from Massachusetts Horticultural Society, Fine Gardening Regional Conference, Blythewood, ELA, Master Gardeners to Sudbury Garden Club have offered her lectures and work- shops.

 - Her lectures reflect over 15 years of coaching & design & horticultural success creating beautiful flowering gardens.